coveooss/shopper-intent-prediction-nature-2020/README.md

 To obtain the dataset, you are required to fill a form with information about you and your institution, and agree to the _Terms And Conditions_ for fair usage of the data.

+For convenience, _Terms And Conditions_ are also included in a pure `txt` format in this repo: usage of the data imply the acceptance of these _Terms And Conditions_.

 ### Data Structure

 The dataset is provided as one big text file (`.csv`), inside an `zip` archive containing an additional copy of the